abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/01-Create a virtual machine.md

 In this lab, you will be able to complete the following tasks:

-+ Task 1: Create a virtual machine
++ Task 1: Create a Virtual Machine
-+ Task 2: Connect to the virtual machine
++ Task 2: Connect to the Virtual Machine
-+ Task 3: Host a basic website on your new cloud VM
++ Task 3: Host a Basic Website on your New Cloud VM

 ## Architecture Diagram